bautigaraventa/WonderQ/README.md

 ### Input:
     - params:
-        - messageId: String The unique identifier of the message to delete.
+        - messageId: {String} The unique identifier of the message to delete.

 ### Output:
     - successful: